evernaut/eslint-config-javascript/README.md

-# Evernaut / eslint-config-base
+# Evernaut / eslint-config-javascript

-The Evernaut base ESLint config.
+The Evernaut ESLint config for JavaScript projects.

 **Includes:**